the-y-company/flexlayout/README.md

 shinyApp(ui, server)
 ```

-Several self-explanatory options can be passed to the `flexlayout()` function to customize the output:
+Several options can be passed to the `flexlayout()` function to customize the output:

 ``` r
 flexlayout <- function(